dmalmer/ancestor_hmm/README.md

 ## Introduction ##

-Here we present a method for inferring haplotype ancestry in descendant strains bred from multiparent populations.
+Here we present a method for inferring haplotype ancestry in descendant strains bred from multi-parent populations.
 Through recombination, the descendant strains of multi-parent crosses are a mosaic of haplotypes inherited from their inbred ancestors.
 Using a hidden Markov model described below, this program uses single nucleotide-polymorphism (SNP) data in the descendant and ancestor strains to infer the most likely ancestral origin of segments in the descendant's